 "You come all this way just to see my farm, and I must show you it."

 When the owner & operator of TL Chocolates & Cacao Farm said this to us, we paused for a moment and reflected on how weird the situation might seem to him.
-These two American girls had asked to see his cacao farm.
-He’s not exactly in the middle of Taipei.
-But I think you can find good chocolate most anyplace.
+These two American girls had asked to see his cacao farm in Taiwan, and he's not exactly in a convenient location.
+But I believe you can find good chocolate most anyplace.

-My mission is to try all the best chocolate in the world, and some of it is found in unexpected places.
-This month, I just so happened to find myself in Taiwan, the origin of a few award-winning chocolates.
-From bean-to-bar chocolate makers using Asian cacao to classically-trained pastry chefs using local flavors, Taiwan’s chocolate scene demands to be savoured and appreciated.
-Chocolate is one of the best desserts to eat in Taiwan, as it’s not only home-grown but home made.
+From bean-to-bar chocolate makers using Asian cacao to classically-trained pastry chefs using local flavors, Taiwan's chocolate & cacao scene demands to be savoured and appreciated.
+Visiting a local chocolate shop is one of the best things to do in Taipei and throughout Taiwan, as they're not only home-grown but homemade.